multiple configs

 Next, build the settings using the method:

-def codeGenSettings: Seq[Project.Setting[_]] =
+def codeGenSettings: Seq[Def.Setting[_]] =

 inConfig(Ipo)(baseScalaxbSettings ++ inTask(scalaxb)(customScalaxbSettings("ipo"))) ++

-inConfig(W)(baseScalaxbSettings ++ inTask(scalaxb)(customScalaxbSettings("w"))) ++ Seq(
+inConfig(W)(baseScalaxbSettings ++ inTask(scalaxb)(customScalaxbSettings("w"))) ++

-sourceGenerators in Compile <+= scalaxb in Ipo,
+sourceGenerators in Compile += (scalaxb in Ipo).taskValue,

-sourceGenerators in Compile <+= scalaxb in W
+sourceGenerators in Compile += (scalaxb in W).taskValue,

 )

-name := "scalaxb-multipleconfigs-sample"
+name := "scalaxb-multipleconfigs-sample",

 )